 We are excited to welcome the first Guest Post on Wandering Wagars!
-Sarah Ross-Koves is an AP English Lit and Psychology Teacher and her blog Keeping Up with the Koveses focuses on education, reading and supporting students’ success.
-We love her view of experiences over “stuff” and try to instil the same passion for experience and adventure in our own children.
-Sarah wrote to us wanting to share her story about Skiing North Michigan, and with this year being a first for three members of our own family on the ski-hill, how could we say no?!
+Sarah Ross-Koves is an AP English Lit and Psychology Teacher and her blog Keeping Up with the Koveses focuses on education, reading, and supporting students’ success.
+We love her view of experiences over “stuff” and try to instill the same passion for experience and adventure in our own children.
+Sarah wrote to us wanting to share her story about Skiing in North Michigan, and with this year being a first for three members of our own family on the ski-hill, how could we say no?!

 Hitting the Road – Skiing North Michigan

 This family adventure started a year ago when on a whim I drove the three hours north to visit my parents in Harbor Springs, Michigan to take advantage of a great opportunity my mother found to take our girls (Potumus, 14, and Schmurtz,7, at the time) skiing.
 I grew up in Harbor Springs, and we lived there until we moved downstate for a teaching job.
 At any opportunity, we make the trek for the weekend.
 This weekend trip in 2014 developed a love of skiing in both my girls.

 Schmurtz, now 8, loved skiing so much that we bought her a full day ski camp at Boyne Highlands for Christmas, so we made the venture again this January.
 We have been working hard to give them more experiences instead of more stuff since:

 - They have way too much stuff

 - Research shows that people who have experiences are happier than those who get stuff.